base-org/brand-kit/guides/editorial-style-guide.md

 **Be a bridge**

-Don't assume reader familiarity with crypto concepts.
+Don't assume the reader is familiar with crypto concepts.
 Use analogies and examples to make clear connections between the tools and platforms people know and the future Base is building

 ## Tone and Voice